otrv4/otrv4-prekey-server/otrv4-prekey-server.md

        DAKEZ message to `prekey.xmpp.org`.
    1. `bob@xmpp.org` receives a "Success" or "Failure" message depending if the above operation was successful or not from `prekey.xmpp.org`.

-## Attacks

-### KCI attacks and the unstrusted prekey server

-The security of Non-Interactive DAKE (XZDH) in OTRv4 specification does not require trusting the central server used to distribute prekeys messages.
-However, if we allow a scenario in which the user’s keys have been compromised but the central prekey server has not, then we can achieve better plausible deniability.
-The user may ask the central server in advance to assist with a forged conversation, casting doubt on all conversations conducted by the judge using the compromised device.

 ## References